d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 That's because the standard library assumes we have I/O interfaces and other items provided by an operating system.
 But we don't have an operating system on the hardware.
 What we get instead is a core library giving us the essentials of Rust.

+Tim pointed out that you can run a Real Time Operating System on this kind of hardware.
+However, using "bare metal" Rust means you can make use of the borrow checker and type system to give safe access to registers and other mutable state.

 The `extern crate panic_halt` line is selecting how we want to handle program panics.
 A panic is something you might do in code, and the behaviour is defined in Rust with a standard library.
 Without the standard library, we get to pick what behaviour we want.